 This last point is most illustrative: simply buying carbon credits does not directly contribute to reducing emissions.
 However, it does drive the price of carbon credits up, which makes it more expensive for companies who pollute to offset such behaviour.
 Mechanisms are not only about whom we reward and how: we only favour that way of thinking due to the way incentives are programmed in Proof of Work blockchains, and because rewards are easier to market to the masses.
 When, instead, we realise that tokens are only scarce if we design them to be that way, then we can begin thinking more creatively about the sorts of cost models so critical to censorship resistance on credibly neutral networks and the kinds of balanced, collective incentive structures that can keep public goods both good and truly public.

 This more balanced and integral approach leads us further into software as service.
-When we really serve others with purpose, the distinction between "them" and "me" begins to dissolve and we can begin to understand the inner meaning of phrases like, "We are all Satoshi".
+When you really serve others with purpose, the distinction between "them" and "me" begins to dissolve.
+In truth, there never was any resolution to be had, no final conclusion to come to after which all things will be “right” in the world.
+There is just this dissolution in the homeward-flowing tide.